1422 Martin Luther King Jr Boulevard

 The immediate plan for the campus was to create a veteran’s home but that plan fell through for financial reasons.
 Next it was decided it was to be an adolescent psychiatric hospital – then an assisted living facility – neither of these plans came to any fruition.

-In 2000 was donated to a homeless campus for a city close by.
+In 2000 it was donated to a homeless campus for a city close by.

 In June of 2015 a group of ghost hunters found the body of Sharon Wilson and reported it to the police.
 It was quickly discovered that 2 local men had raped and murdered the 69-year-old woman and they were easily caught.
 In karmic justice one of the men – who had escaped prison – was shot and killed while trying to breaking into another home.